 Treetec also provides training for the management of tree related risk and can advise on how to manage issues around compliance and risk mitigation requirements within budget constraints.

-Tree related risk - identification and management
+Tree related risk – identification and

 Treetec provides tree risk assessment services as well as training to council staff and land managers so that field staff within those organisations can monitor and manage tree related risk.